leanprover-community/mathlib3/docs/extras/simp.md

 Conversely, if you ever manage to close a goal with simp, then take a look at the line before you ran simp.
 Could you have run simp one line earlier?
 How far back did simp start working?
 Even for goals where you didn't use simp at all -- could you have used simp for your last line?
 What about the last-but one?
 And so on.

-### Other notes
+### Cutting edge simp facts

+If you want to find out the most recent tweaks to simp, a very good place to look is [the changelog](https://github.com/leanprover/lean/blob/master/doc/changes.md) (search for simp).

+### Something that could be added later on:

 "Re: documentation.
 If you mention congruence, you could show off simp's support for congruence relations.
 If you show reflexivity and transitivity for cong, and have congruence lemmas for +, etc., then you can rewrite with congruences as if they were equations."

-"If you want a cheap way to document stuff about simp not in TPIL you can also search for simp in https://github.com/leanprover/lean/blob/master/doc/changes.md"